pachyderm/docs/content/staging/hcv/enterprise-server.md

 label: Optional
 ---

+[Enterprise Server](TBD) is a production management layer that centralizes  the licensing registration of multiple Pachyderm clusters for Enterprise use and the setup of user authorization/authentication via [OIDC](../oidc).

 ## Values

 The following section contains a series of tabs for commonly used configurations for this section of your values.yml Helm chart.